-5. Don’t leave your mobile phone switched to data roaming.
+5. Don’t leave your mobile phone switched to data roaming for international travel.
 Check with your phone carrier about plans on offer for the country/ies you are visiting.
 Or, consider changing the sim card in your phone to a local sim card when you arrive at your destination, for cheap internet usage and calls.
 (Note: you will be given a new number to use whilst in that country and you will need a new sim card in each country.)

 6. Don’t drink tap water before checking with the local authority that it’s ok.
 Your hotel or airbnb will be able to advise you also.
 If the water isn’t safe for drinking, don’t eat salads or brush teeth with tap water either.
 Use sealed bottled water only, which your accommodation often provides.

 7. Don’t disrespect local customs in the country you are visiting – inform yourself of the proper etiquette in various situations, such as dress code at religious sites, removing shoes before entering certain places, abstaining from public displays of affection in some countries, etc.

 8. Don’t drink alcohol in public, smoke or use drugs other than prescription medicine, without informing yourself of the laws in the country first.
 It’s a good idea to have a letter from your doctor about medicine you are taking.